j0s3v4rg4s/angular2Ambiente/README.md

 ## Special thanks
-This repository is based in https://github.com/antonybudianto/angular2-starter
+This repository is based on https://github.com/antonybudianto/angular2-starter

 ## License
 MIT